OryxProject/oryx/src/site/markdown/docs/index.md

 5.4.0 and later meet these requirements, although any Hadoop distribution with these components should work fine.
 While the rest of the instructions will refer to a CDH 5.4.0+ distribution, this is not a requirement.

-_Note that the "alpha 1" release requires only Spark 1.2.0, and thus works with CDH 5.3.0+_

 A single-node cluster can be sufficient, although running all of these components on one machine may require a reasonable amount of RAM.